kkowenn/kkowenn/README.md

 <h1 align="center">Hi 👋, I'm Kritsada Kruapat กฤษฎา เครือแพทย์</h1>
 <h3 align="center">“Even in an era of open data, data science and data journalism, we still need basic statistical principles in order not to be misled by apparent patterns in the numbers.”

-  ― David Spiegelhalter, The Art of Statistics: Learning from Data</h3>
+  The Art of Statistics: Learning from Data

+  David Spiegelhalter</h3>

 - 👨‍💻 All of my projects are available at [https://www.kaggle.com/kritsadakruapat](https://www.kaggle.com/kritsadakruapat)